 The videotaped lesson was a culminating activity for the unit on the year, months, seasons, and holidays.
 At the end of the lesson, Ms. Haberlen expected students to be able to name the months of the year and identify holidays in the target culture.
 She also expected them to be able to describe the holidays and associate each with a particular product.
 Students next moved on to a weather unit, which connected to their science curriculum.

-- Theme-Based Curriculum: The teacher chooses themes as the organizing principle for a series of instructional activities in a unit, providing a meaningful context to explore through all three modes of communication.
+Theme-Based Curriculum: The teacher chooses themes as the organizing principle for a series of instructional activities in a unit, providing a meaningful context to explore through all three modes of communication.